 Optical Sorting and Robotic Processing

-Today, modern technology has revolutionized almond processing with a kind of automation called optical sorting.
-Using a set of sensors and cameras, robots are able to sort and process up to 3,000 pounds of almonds per hour on a conveyor belt.
+Today, modern technology has revolutionized almond sorting with a kind of automation called optical sorting.
+Using a set of sensors and cameras, robots are able to sort and process up to 5,000 pounds of almonds per hour on a conveyor belt.
 Plus, unlike humans, they are able to operate continuously, 24 hours a day.

 But perhaps the most significant benefit of robotic almond sorters is their superior grading accuracy compared to human workers.